Bi-partisan appointment republican model: Critique of the model

 The model was criticised for its lack of democratic qualities.
-The Head of State is not elected by the people and the Prime Minister may legally ignore all nominations made by ordinary citizens.
-The model was specifically criticised for allowing the Prime Minister to dismiss the Head of State.
+The head of state is not elected by the people and the prime minister may legally ignore all nominations made by ordinary citizens.
+The model was specifically criticised for allowing the prime minister to dismiss the head of state.

 The model was also criticised for its bi-partisan mechanism.
-According to some, the deliberate seeking of support by the Prime Minister to the Opposition Leader, who are by definition political adversaries, may influence the outcome of other policy contests.
-The mandate implicitly conferred by two-thirds of the parliament may encourage the President to make use of reserve powers.
+According to some, the deliberate seeking of support by the prime minister to the opposition leader, who are by definition political adversaries, may influence the outcome of other policy contests.
+The mandate implicitly conferred by two-thirds of the parliament may encourage the president to make use of reserve powers.

 History

-The model was originally developed by legal academic George Winterton, and influenced by systems used in Europe.
-The central concept was for a President, appointed by a two-thirds majority of parliament.
-Subsequent to a judicial process, the President could be dismissed by an absolute majority in both houses of parliament.
-After consulting with other experts, the proposal with drafted amendments was published in the Independent Monthly, March 1992 and was supported by the Australian Republican Movement (ARM).
+The original model was developed by legal academic George Winterton, and influenced by systems used in Europe.
+The central concept was for a president, appointed by a two-thirds majority of parliament.
+Subsequent to a judicial process, the president could be dismissed by an absolute majority in both houses of parliament.
+After consulting with other experts, the proposal with drafted amendments was published in the Independent Monthly of March 1992 and was supported by the Australian Republican Movement (ARM).

-In 1993 the model was reviewed as one of four options by the Republic Advisory Committee, chaired by Malcolm Turnbull who shortly after became ARM chairman.
+In 1993 the model was reviewed as one of four options by the Republic Advisory Committee, chaired by Malcolm Turnbull, who shortly after became ARM chairman.
 Prime Minister Paul Keating presented a slightly altered version, providing both appointment and dismissal by a two-thirds majority of parliament.
 He declared that this version, often called the Keating-Turnbull Model, should be put to the people.

 Under Prime Minister John Howard, the model was closely examined and criticised at the 1998 constitutional convention.
-The model evolved to incorporate a nominations committee and authority to dismiss the Head of State was taken from the parliament and given to the Prime Minister.
+The model evolved to incorporate a nominations committee and authority to dismiss the head of state was taken from the parliament and given to the prime minister.
 With these changes, the model was supported by a simple majority of 73 out of 152 delegates, 22 abstaining.
 An absolute majority of 89 then agreed it should be put to the people.

 At the 1999 Australian republic referendum, the model was supported by opposition parties, progressives and some conservatives who feared a future directly elected president, while monarchists and those favouring other republican models rejected it.
 The referendum failed, with especially large majorities against in rural and outer suburban electorates.

 After the defeat, the Australian Republican Movement downgraded the model's status from preferred to one of six possible options.
 Its long-term future is likely to depend on the result of a proposed models plebiscite, which would allow electors to directly show their support for this version of republicanism.